 Yes, most of the institutions accept law graduates for their postgraduate programs.
 While some universities may permit students with a non-law undergraduate degree to enroll in an LLM in Corporate Law if they have relevant professional experience or can showcase a strong interest in business law.

-What are some of the ongoing trends in Corporate Law?
+What is the salary after an LLM in Corporate Law?